dKargo Docs

 The withdrawal refers to transferring DKA from dKargo Chain (L3) to Arbitrum Chain (L2).

-This process is executed in multiple steps through the collaboration of the bridge contract deployed on Arbitrum and the dKargo sequencer.
+This process is executed in multiple steps through the collaboration of the deployed on Arbitrum and the dKargo sequencer.

 STEP 1 - Withdrawing DKA